What is 4-H?

 4-H enrollment is through 4honline.
 However, there are a few things you’ll want to decide first.

 1) What club will your family enroll in?
 There are currently eight clubs in Grand county, and you’ll need to choose one from the list below.
 Feel free to call any of the leaders on the list to discuss meeting times, locations, club requirements, etc. All projects are available in all clubs, so you will only need to select one club for your family.

 2) What project(s) is your child interested in?
 There is a complete list of projects available at the state level below.
 However, if your child has an interest in a topic not on the list, just ask us!
 4-H members can take as many projects as they’d like, but it’s a good idea to ease into it the first year.
 We recommend no more than two projects in the first year.
 If your child decides to add or drop a project the deadline to do so is May 1st.

 3) Are you able to commit to the completion requirements?
-A member must meet the requirements of both the county and the club they’re enrolled in to complete a project,.
+Members must complete both county and club requirements.
 County requirements are as follows: a) Attend six club meetings b) perform at least one demonstration c) exhibit each project (usually at the county fair) d) complete a record book on time for each project e) complete a community service project.
 A 4-H club may have additional requirements, such as a fundraiser or attendance at another event, so it’s a good idea to ask the club leader what they require.
 Once you’ve decided these things, go ahead and get started with your registration.
 If you need help selecting a club or would like more information on projects, contact us.

 Adults – Become a 4-H Volunteer!